How to Make Grocery Store Flowers Look Expensive!

 Save money by arranging your own flower bouquets at home!

 Gifting flowers doesn’t have to break the bank.
 Thanks to local grocers and stores like Trader Joe’s and Costco, picking up fresh flowers can be affordable.
-Creating your own bouquets can be a great way to stretch a dollar, plus I think it’s a fun activity!

 A bouquet of pretty flowers makes me HAPPY!

 Fresh flowers are such a thoughtful way to brighten someone’s day and make them feel special.
-They’re a fantastic gift for Valentine’s Day, Mother’s Day, and pretty much any holiday or occasion.
-I also love to grab grocery store flowers and make DIY arrangements to spruce up my own home.
+They’re a fantastic gift for Valentine’s Day, Easter, Mother’s Day, Teacher Appreciation – pretty much any holiday or occasion!

 Where to Buy Cheap Flowers:

-1. Opt for hearty longer lasting flowers.
+1. Opt for hearty, longer longer-lasting flowers.

 2. Create a base with greenery.